top of page

 WEAKNESSES

-• Extension barrier: Requires installing a browser extension; limited mobile use.
+• Requires a browser extension, limiting mobile use.

 “It’s similar to sharing location but better because it sets a boundary.”